bluesky/databroker/docs/source/how-to/file-backed-catalog.rst

    catalog = temp()
    # That's it!

-See :doc:`how-to-save-data-from-run-engine` or
+See :doc:`save-data-from-run-engine` or
-:doc:`how-to-save-analysis-results` to put some actual data in there, and see the tutorials for how to get it back out.
+:doc:`save-analysis-results` to put some actual data in there, and see the tutorials for how to get it back out.

 Persistent Catalog